lessmad/lessmad.github.com/source/blog/2014-05-16-ember-js-from-mockups-to-the-code.html.markdown

 etc... ).
 A good way of doing it is to create a Handlebars helper that can be call with the needed format.
 Moment.js provides the API to actually format a javascript date to a string.

+[TODO: this post is very wordy at times; look below for a rewrite of the above that is much shorter (obviously we'd want to link moment.js and maybe also handlebars helpers)]

+Formatting a date is a good use case for Handlebars helpers.
+Here's a helper that formats a given date using moment.js.

 ```js
 Ember.Handlebars.registerBoundHelper('formatDate', function(date, format) {